Divya Gokulnath: Personal life

 Divya is married to Byju Raveendran.
 As of April 2020, Divya lived with eleven other family members, including their young son and then their second child was born near the beginning of 2021.
 Before the COVID-19 pandemic, she worked long days at the office, but during the lockdown, began working from home.

-In 2021, she told The Indian Express her typical day includes "juggling son's online classes, meetings, recording video lessons and spending time with a newborn."
+In 2021, she told The Indian Express, that her typical day includes "juggling son's online classes, meetings, recording video lessons and spending time with a newborn."